kissmyfix/roku-remote/README.md

 # roku-remote
 Quick and dirty bash script for interacting with a Roku device from your Linux workstation.

 This project is built with a minimalist vision: it relies strictly on standard built-in Linux utilities (bash, curl, sed).
-It features an automated setup wizard that auto-discovers your Roku over the local network using a transient Python SSDP probe—falling back to manual IP assignment gracefully if Python is missing.
+It features an automated setup wizard that auto-discovers your Roku over the local network using a transient Python SSDP probe and falls back to manual IP assignment gracefully if Python is missing.

 ## Quick Installation